 Health Challenges: Ghana's most significant health challenge is controlling communicable but preventable diseases such as malaria, HIV/AIDS, and tuberculosis.
-Malaria is the leading cause of mortality in Ghana, about 3.5 million cases are diagnosed each year.
-Although HIV is less prevalent in Ghana than in many other African countries, the virus still infected 1.7% of adults age 15-49 in 2018 - roughly twice the world average (See Political and Social Relations).
-The average adult life expectancy is 66 for men and 71 for women, which is higher than many African countries although not among the highest.
+Malaria is the leading cause of mortality in Ghana, about 5.3 million cases were diagnosed in 2022.
+Although HIV is less prevalent in Ghana than in many other African countries, the virus still infected 1.7% of adults age 15-49 in 2021 - roughly twice the world average (0.7%) (see p.1 of Political and Social Relations).
+The average adult life expectancy is 68 for men and 71 for women, which is higher than many African countries although not among the highest.